Date April 19, 2024

 Q: What is the history of divestment actions at Brown?

 A somewhat simplified history of divestment actions at Brown begins with divesting from a group of companies that had high-profile operations in South Africa during the apartheid regime in the 1980s.
 After the apartheid state fell, Brown rescinded that divestment.
 In 2004, the Corporation [of Brown University] voted to divest the endowment from direct holdings in companies doing business in Sudan as a result of the genocidal actions in Darfur.
-And finally, the endowment is also divested from direct holdings in companies that engage in the sale of tobacco.
+And finally, the endowment is also divested from direct holdings in companies that engage in the manufacture of tobacco products.
 I say this a simplified history, because in each of these cases, there is significant background and varying context related to how state, national and international governing bodies were dealing with the social and political issues that factored into divestment.

 Critical to understanding these prior divestment actions is the fact that they pertain to Brown’s direct investments only, meaning stocks that are directly held by Brown and can be seen on our 13F filings with the SEC.